NatronGitHub/Natron/Documentation/source/plugins/net.fxarena.openfx.Polaroid.rst

 |pluginIcon|

-*This documentation is for version 1.4 of Polaroid.*
+*This documentation is for version 1.4 of Polaroid (net.fxarena.openfx.Polaroid).*

 Description
 -----------